txkieser/mycode/README.md

 # mycode
-Learning to track my code
+Learning to track my code. want to learn how toversion control with git
 ## Getting Started
 These instructions are for getting started
 ### Prereqs